-To really understand the difference between the .com and the .org versions, we’ll start by defining what WP is along with a brief history of how it came to be.
+To really understand the difference between the WordPrss.com and the WordPress.org versions, we’ll start by defining what WordPress is along with a brief history of how it came to be.

 This article is carefully structured so that if you are in a hurry, you can skip to the sections you want to know more about.

-One of the keys to understanding the differences between in Wordpress.com vs WordPress.org is understanding what WP is.
-It’s the core topic of these two sites (WordPress.com and WordPress.org) and by knowing exactly what it is, you can clearly and easily understand the difference between them.
+One of the keys to understanding the differences between Wordpress.com vs WordPress.org is understanding what WordPress is.
+It’s the core topic of these two sites (WordPress.com and WordPress.org) and by knowing exactly what it is used for, you can clearly and easily understand the difference between them.

 Essentially, it is an open source content management system (more about that term later) currently being developed by hundreds of contributing developers from around the world (this is the very definition of open-source) under the guidance of a few key team leaders.

-The origin of WP can be traced back to the year 2003.
-In that year, two developers named Matt Mullenweg and Mike Little created a fork (an independent software copy which takes its own direction, different from the source it was copied from) of b2/cafelog, a popular web blogging tool in the early 2000s.
+The origins of WordPress can be traced back to the year 2003.
+In that year, two developers, Matt Mullenweg and Mike Little created a fork (an independent software copy which takes its own direction, different from the source it was copied from) of b2/cafelog, a popular web blogging tool of the early 2000s.

 This fork became later known as WordPress.